 What other policy measures or infrastructure investments might be combined with underground storage to more effectively use groundwater in a sustainable manner and improve our climate resiliency?

-Russell Sticklor is a water specialist and environmental journalist covering the intersection of climate change, population growth, and human security.
-He has worked with media, government, and the NGO community, and is most recently co-author of “Water and Conflict: A Toolkit for Programming” (U.S. Agency for International Development, 2014).
+Russell Sticklor is a water specialist and journalist covering the intersection of environmental change, population growth, and human security.
+He has worked with media, government, and the NGO community, and is a Non-Resident Research Fellow with the Stimson Center Environmental Security Program.
+He is most recently co-author of “Water and Conflict: A Toolkit for Programming” (U.S. Agency for International Development, 2014). [read more]